washaq/RNOneClickCheckoutDemo/README.md

 Now that you have successfully run the demo app, let's modify your app to integerate OneClickCheckout SDK in it.
 1. Open Your project in Xcode.
 2. Open `Podfile`.
-3. Add these frameworks in podfile.
+3. Add `OneClickCheckout` and `Analytika` frameworks in podfile.
 Use `1.2.0` or greater version of `OneClickCheckout` for React Native apps.
 You can see all versions [here](https://careempublic.jfrog.io/ui/native/careem-cocopod-local/OneClickCheckout-iOS).
 Exclude `arm64` architecture for simulators and add it in `post_install`.

 ```bash
 # .......